Leona Vidal

-Leona Lucila Vidal Roberts (born 1972) is a Falkland Islands curator, radio broadcaster and politician who has served as a Member of the Legislative Assembly for the Stanley constituency since the 2017 general election.
-She previously served as Director and Manager of the Falkland Islands Museum and National Trust.
+Leona Lucila Vidal (married name Vidal-Roberts; born 1972) is a Falkland Islands curator, radio broadcaster and politician.
+Vidal served as a Member of the Legislative Assembly for the Stanley constituency from the 2017 general election until 2025.

+Biography

-Roberts was born in Punta Arenas, Chile to Nelson Vidal and Eileen Biggs (a fifth generation Falkland Islander).
-The family moved to the Falklands when she was three.
-After attending Stanley Senior School, Roberts went to the United Kingdom to study Journalistic Law at Stradbroke College in Sheffield, where she met her husband.
+Vidal was born in 1972 in Punta Arenas, Chile to a Nelson Vidal and Eileen Vidal.
+Vidal's father was Chilean and had immigrated to the Falkland Islands in the 1960s, whilst her mother was a fifth generation Falkland Islander.
+The family returned to the Falklands when Vidal was three years old.

+Educated at Stanley Senior School, Vidal later studied journalism at Stradbroke College.
+Vidal first worked at Penguin News.
+In 1994, Vidal began working at the Government Printing Office.

-In 1989 Roberts became an Assistant Editor at Penguin News in Stanley and then in 1994 she moved to the Government Printing Office.
-Roberts was appointed Director and Manager of the Falkland Islands Museum and National Trust in 2002 Roberts has also been the host of Children’s Corner on the Falkland Islands Radio Service.
+Vidal previously served as Director and Manager of the Falkland Islands Museum and National Trust, and has been the host of Children’s Corner on the Falkland Islands Radio Service.

+Personal life

+In 1981, Vidal became a British citizen.
+Vidal is married and has two (Note: Also cited as three.) children.